antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/ssl.rst

 sockets, both client-side and server-side.
 This module uses the OpenSSL library.
 It is available on all modern Unix systems, Windows, Mac OS X, and probably additional platforms, as long as OpenSSL is installed on that platform.

-.. versionchanged:: 2.7.13
-   Updated to support linking with OpenSSL 1.1.0

 .. note::